 We value all customer feedback and we are very happy that you enjoyed [positive experience mentioned] with [company name].

 We hope that we’ll see you again at [company name].

 2. Responding to a negative review

-I know your gut tells you to close your eyes on negative reviews, but that’s the worst you can do.
+I know your gut tells you to close your eyes to negative reviews, but that’s the worst you can do.
 Instead, respond to those reviews and turn your unhappy customers into loyal ones.

-This a response template that can help you out in such a situation.
+This is a response template that can help you out in such a situation.